-How to Write Art and Artist Press Releases,
+How to Write Art, Artist & Gallery Press Releases,

-Press releases, announcements, newsletters, invitations, social network posts and other types of updates are key to artists, galleries and arts organizations getting the word out about their current and upcoming activities.
-Writing and sending these notifications is important, but do you know what's even more important?
-Making sure people read them.
+Press releases, announcements, newsletters, invitations, social media posts, and other types of updates are key to artists, galleries and arts organizations getting the word out about what they're up to including, upcoming shows, exhibitions, events, activities, new art, and much more.
+Regularly publishing and sending these notices is important, but do you know what's even more important?
+Making sure people read, understand, and finish them.
 And do you know what's even more important than that?
-Making sure people understand them.
-And do you know what's even more important than that?
-Making sure people take action once they read them.
-And do you know what's even more important than that?
-Making sure people share them.
+Making sure people take action once they read them, like buying art, attending events, sharing the news, etc.

-But one point before we even get started.
-No matter how you get the word out, make sure you have something to say when you do.
-And make sure it's something your fans will care about.
-Send too many updates about nothing and people will start deleting them before they even read them or worse yet, unsubscribe from your newsletters or social networking pages altogether.
-No artist, gallery or arts organization wants that.
-Now for a few brief words about how not to get your news out.
+No matter what platform or format you use or how you get the word out, have something newsworthy to say.
+Make sure it's something your fans and followers will care about.
+If you send too many updates about nothing special, people will start deleting them before they even open or read them or worse yet, unsubscribe or unfollow you.
+No artist, gallery, or arts organization wants that.

-Adding an image or two to an announcement (which hopefully download FAST) is also recommended.
-Good compelling images slow readers down at least for a moment, and when they like what they're looking at encourage them to read more.
-Don't overuse images though; long strings of images get boring or confusing.
-If you are writing about a group of artworks, link to them instead-- like on your website (preferably) or social networking pages.
-That way the people who like them the most can click over while the rest of us don't have to be burdened with them.
+Adding an image or two (which hopefully download FAST) is also recommended.
+Good compelling images slow readers down at least for a moment and encourage them to read more when they like what they see.
+Don't overuse images though; long strings of images can get boring, confusing, overwhelming, or be slow to load.
+If you are writing about a group of artworks, link to the rest for anyone who wants to see more-- like on your website or social media pages.
+Let the readers decide how little or how much they want to see.

-If recipients read your post or open your email and are immediately confronted with an overwhelming deluge of words, the mere physical appearance of all that text can be a turn-off in itself, and may reduce the chances they'll read it.
-Some people get intimidated by how much time they think they'll have to spend, decide it's too much to read even before they start, and hit the delete key instead.
-Remember-- you're in competition with all those other artists, galleries and organizations sending out similar announcements, so compete intelligently.
-Get your main point across fast and easy.
+Limit the size of your announcement to three or four paragraphs at most, preferably three or under.
+The mere visual appearance of too much text can be a turn-off in itself, and may reduce the chances that recipients will read it.
+Some people get intimidated by how much time they think they'll have to spend reading, and hit the delete key instead.
+Remember-- you're in competition with all those other artists, galleries and organizations sending out similar announcements, so compete wisely.

-We all know how short people's attention spans are these days, how fast they want their information and how little time and effort they want to invest getting it.
+We all know how short online attention spans are these days, how quickly we want our news, and how little time and effort we want to spend getting it.
 Keep this in mind whenever you compose a newsletter, announcement or update.
-In as few words as possible, tell people whatever they need to know or where they have to go to get the full story or have the complete experience.
-Those who want to participate will; those who don't will at least thank you for being clear, quick and concise, and will hopefully look forward to your next communication.
+Tell the full story fast.
+That's how to maximize the chances that people will take action, make contact, or participate in other ways.
+Even if they don't, they'll least appreciate you for being quick, clear and concise, and will hopefully look forward to your next communication.

 (art by Nick Ervinck)